Questions about how pro bono works? Check out our FAQs and feel free to submit your questions by emailing Whitney Stone at email@example.com

 Is my pro bono work covered by malpractice insurance?

 Legal Aid provides malpractice insurance coverage for our pro bono volunteers.
-You can read our policy in the Volunteer Toolkit found in our Resource Library.
+You can read our policy in the Volunteer Toolkit folder found in our Resource Library.

 Is pro bono work mandatory?